sanskar107/YTNFT/README.md

 # Getting Started with YouTube NFT

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Steps to start the server and mint your NFTs.
-First Clone this repository.
+1. Clone this repository.

-## Install dependencies
+2. Run `truffle migrate` to generate the ABIs.
+3. Run `truffle test` to ensure unit tests are passing.
-run `npm install`
+4. Run `npm install` to install the dependencies.

-## Available Scripts

-In the project directory, you can run:
+5. Run `npm start` to start the development server.

 ### `yarn start`